ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ## Section 4: Destroying the Aggienator!

 ### Mechanical Challenge
-Launch your ping pong ball into one of the tiers of the Aggienator to score points Tiers will be smaller the higher they are, but scoring in higher tiers will earn more points.
+Launch your ping pong ball into one of the tiers of the Aggienator to score points.
+Tiers will be smaller the higher they are, but scoring in higher tiers will earn more points.
 The bottom tier will be at field level, and teams can place ping pong balls in this bottom tier for minimal points.